HOUSE MICE VS DEER MICE

-There are a lot similarities between house mice and deer mice.
+There are a lot of similarities between house mice and deer mice.
 They are both small and cute and have a tiny squeaking voice.
 They both have small ears and eyes, long thin tails, and a pair of incisors that never stop growing.
 And, they both can cause all sorts of difficulties if they get into homes or businesses.
-But, we're going to focus on the differences between these two types of mice, to help you better protect your health and your property.

 Indoor or outdoor mice?

 The common house mouse, as you might be able to guess from its name, is happy to live its whole life inside man-made structures, alongside humans (although some house mice do choose to live outside in the wild).
 Generally, house mice will set up housekeeping inside attics, wall voids, and other spaces, steal out to find food sources at night, both inside and outside and leave their excrement everywhere they roam.
 Since the common house mouse is one of the most successful and widely distributed mammals in the world, it is the most common mouse home and business owners have to deal with.
 This is why it was given the name, common house mouse.

 The deer mouse, which is in a completely different family than the house mouse, is much less likely to live with humans, preferring to live outside in the wild, instead.
 This species is fairly widespread across the continent.
 They prefer nesting high up in large hollow trees but can be found making their nests underneath roots, logs, or boards, inside stumps, sheds, or garages, in firewood, and even inside the burrows or the nests of other creatures.
 For the most part, deer mice will nest alone but they may also share a nest with a mouse of the opposite sex.